 Three.
-Pregnant talky scenes.
+Big talky scenes.
 The opening features the dullest talk-fest in Terminator alternate history, a time-waster that did nothing to strengthen the relationship between JC and Reese.
 Unnecessary and boring.

 Four.
-Sarah and Pops had prepared to take on the T-1o00.
+Sarah and Pops had prepared to take on the T-1000.
 How did they know it was coming?
 How did they know to destroy it in the acid trap?

 Five.
 The helicopter chase scene looked dodgy as hell, like really bad, unless they were trying to emulate 90’s CGI.
 Here’s a tip, use real helicopters or scrap this scene.

 Six.
 Pop’s could never have built a Time Displacer in 1984.
 It’s like building a Hadron Collider with spare parts from an 80’s electronics store.
-Even if the t-800 had the schematics implanted it’s its head, it would need a trillion dollars, the resources of a government to build such a thing.
+Even if the T-800 had the schematics implanted in its head, it would need a trillion dollars, and the resources of a government to build such a thing.

 Seven.
 Mimetic poly-alloy.
 Why couldn’t old Arnold return as CGI Arnold?